 Help with legal matters is available from several sources including:

-State governments operate a Public Trustee Office as part of the state justice system.
-The Public Trustee may prepare a Will for you at no cost but they will usually then become your executor and will charge normal legal fees for this service.
+State Governments operates a Public Trustee Office as part of the state justice system.
+The Public Trustee may prepare a Will for you at no cost but they will usually then become your executor and they will charge normal legal fees for this service.